Facilitating Improvement

 Analyzing and improving your meeting culture can:

-• Bring enormous benefits in productivity by maximizing people efficiencies, giving people more time to do their job.
+• Bring enormous benefits in productivity by maximizing people's efficiencies, giving them more time to do their job.

 • Effectively gain those additional resources you wanted at no extra cost.